ftyers/txuvaix/README.md

 DATE                            P       R                       F-score                 Lines
 ```

-The final score is calculated by divising F-score by lines of code.
+The final score is calculated by dividing F-score by lines of code.